-With sun kissed beaches and dramatic vistas, the Honolulu/Waikiki area is among the hottest vacation destinations this summer.
+With sun-kissed beaches and dramatic vistas, the Honolulu/Waikiki area is among summer’s hottest vacation destinations.
 But in case you haven’t been watching the news, Honolulu is experiencing a car rental apocalypse.
-In fact, rental cars are so high, some visitors have resorted to renting U-Haul vehicles to save costs.
+Rental cars are so high that some visitors have resorted to renting U-Haul vehicles to save costs.
 So, should you pay for an expensive car rental or try a different approach to your transportation needs?

 Why A Rental Car Shortage

-Like many other industries, the pandemic hit the rental car industry hard, losing up to 90 percent of their business.
-This drastic drop in revenue forced rental car agencies to sell portions of their inventory, while halting new purchases.
-When Hawaii and other destinations have begun to loosen travel restrictions, the demand for car rentals exceeded the supply.
+Like many other industries, the pandemic hit the rental car industry hard, causing it to lose up to 90 percent of its business.
+This drastic drop in revenue forced rental car agencies to sell portions of their inventory while halting new purchases.
+When Hawaii and other destinations began to loosen travel restrictions, the demand for car rentals exceeded the supply.

 Honolulu Car Rental Prices

 According to Kayak, the average price of a rental car in Honolulu is a staggering $295 a day.
-As an example, you can get a Volkswagen Jetta for $1,402 for a three-day rental.
+For example, you can get a Volkswagen Jetta for $1,402 for a three-day rental.
 The cheapest for the same three-day period was a “Supplier Choice” car for $1,088.
-The price surge won’t end after summer either.
-In fact, multiple reports say the car rental shortage may last for another 18 months.
+The price surge won’t end after summer, either.
+Multiple reports say the car rental shortage may last for another 18 months.

 Related: How to Get Around Toronto with Public Transportation